the-turing-way/the-turing-way/chapters/reproducible_environments.md

 <a name="Binder_outline"></a>
 ### Binder

-Binder is a web-based service which allows users to upload and share fully-functioning versions of their projects online which can be accessed and interacted with by others via a web browser.
+Binder is a service which generates fully-functioning versions of projects from a git repository and serves them on the cloud.
+These "binderized" projects can be accessed and interacted with by others via a web browser.
 In order to do this Binder requires that the software (and optionally versions) required to run the project are specified.
-Users can make use of package management systems or Dockerfiles (discussed in the [containers sectiot](#Containers_section)) to do this if they so desire.
+Users can make use of package management systems or Dockerfiles (discussed in the [Containers section](#Containers_section)) to do this if they so desire.

 <a name="Virtual_machines_outline"></a>
 ### Virtual machines

 Virtual machines are simulated computers.
 A user can make a "virtual" computer very easily, specifying the operating system they want it to have among other features, and run it like any other app.
-Within the app will be the desktop, file system, default software libraries etc of the specified machine which can be interacted with as if it was a real computer.
+Within the app will be the desktop, file system, default software libraries and other features of the specified machine, which can be interacted with as if it was a real computer.
 Virtual machines can be easily replicated and shared.
-This allows researchers to create virtual machines, do work on them, and then save their state along with their, files, settings, everything and distribute their fully-functioning project.
+This allows researchers to create virtual machines, perform their research on them, and then save their state along with their files, settings and outputs, which they can then distribute as a fully-functioning project.

 <a name="Containers_outline"></a>
 ### Containers